Carbon offsets are created through financing activities that reduce GHG emissions or absorb carbon dioxide (CO2).

 That could be initiatives that provide lower carbon alternatives, like renewable energy or cookstoves to replace open fires.

-Or it could be projects that protect or enhance natural resources that absorb CO2e from the atmosphere – such as land and forests.
+Or it could be projects that protect or enhance natural resources that absorb carbon from the atmosphere – such as land and forests.

-These projects are awarded a carbon credit for each tonne of C02e reduced or avoided.
-The carbon credits are certified and issued by an independent body such as the UN, Gold Standard or the Verra (formerly Verified Carbon Emissions Standard).
+These projects are awarded a carbon credit for each tonne of carbon reduced or avoided.
+The carbon credits are certified and issued by an independent body such as the UN CDM, Gold Standard or Verra.

 How does carbon offsetting work